RoyAmoyal/DL-Assignment2/README.md

 ## About The Project
 This project is an assignment
  from the course "Deep Learning".
-  Several things that i learned in this project are:
+  Several things that I learned in this project are:

 1) Working with PyTorch
 2) Convolotional Neural Networks